 The executor may also notify other family members who aren’t explicitly named in the will because they could have a legal right to inherit if the will is found to be invalid.
-(Having an invalid will is the same as dying without a will.)
+(Having an invalid will is the same as dying without a will or intestate.)

 If the will instructs the deceased’s assets to pour over into a trust, the executor should also tell the trustee.